ucrem/docker-laravel-angular/README.md

 # Docker

-Questo template è stato studiato per soddisfare i seguenti requisiti:
+This template has been designed to meet the following requirements:

-Un container backend con immagine ufficiale dockerhub php:7.3-fpm PHP versione 7.3 e Supervisor con comando php artisan queue:work
+A backend container with official dockerhub image php: 7.3-fpm PHP version 7.3 and Supervisor with php command artisan queue: work

-Un container frontend con immagine ufficiale dockerhub node:latest e angular CLI
+A frontend container with the official dockerhub node image: latest and angular CLI

-Un container mysql con immagine ufficiale dockerhub mysql:latest
+A mysql container with official mysql: latest dockerhub image

-Un container phpmyadmin con immagine ufficiale dockerhub phpmyadmin/phpmyadmin, linkato al container mysql per poter accedere al DB
+A phpmyadmin container with the official dockerhub image phpmyadmin / phpmyadmin, linked to the mysql container in order to access the DB

-Un container webserver con immagine ufficiale dockerhub nginx:alpine
+A webserver container with the official image of the dockerhub nginx: alpine

 ## Init Docker

-Il file /docker/backend/supervisor/supervisord.conf è linkato nel container backend.
-Modificando quel file viene replicato istantaneamente sul container
+The /docker/backend/supervisor/supervisord.conf file is linked in the backend container.
+Editing that file is instantly replicated to the container

-Prima installazione
+First installation

-Procedere con la copia del file .env.example per settaggio nome progetto ed utente da creare per DB mysql
+Proceed with the copy of the .env.example file for setting the project and user name to be created for DB mysql

 `cp .env.example .env`

-successivamente
+then:

 `docker-compose build`

-Attendere che il tutto venga configurato
+Wait for everything to be configured

-Successivamente:
+Then:

 `docker-compose up -d`

-Una volta che tutti i container sono inizializzati bisogna collegarsi sul container backend:
+Once all the containers are initialized, you need to connect to the backend container:

-`docker exec -t -i backend /bin/bash`
+`docker exec -t -i backend / bin / bash`

-ci ritroveremo già nella cartella /var/www/backend
+we will find ourselves already in the folder / var / www / backend

-Procedere con la copia del file .env.example ( è già settato il collegamento al database)
+Proceed with the copy of the .env.example file ( Change only mysql db name, user and password with the same .env docker istance)

 `cp .env.example .env`

-installiamo tutte le dipendeze:
+we install all the dependencies:

 `composer install`

-Per il backend non serve eseguire il comando php artisan serve in quanto il container nginx è linkato sulla cartella public
+For the backend it is not necessary to execute the command php artisan because the nginx container is linked on the public laraver folder

-Per quanto riguarda il frontend ( Angular ) ho fatto in modo di esporre la 4200, in questo modo modificate il file in locale ma lo linka sulla docker instantaneamente e angular cli fa il resto sulla docker.
+As for the frontend (Angular) I made sure to expose the 4200, in this way you edit the file locally but links it on the docker instantly and angular cli does the rest on the docker.

-Quindi di seguito i link attualmente configurati:
+So here are the links currently configured:

 backend: `localhost:8000`